discophp/framework/README.md

     });
 ```

-<p>Work with a service from the container, even if its not registered</p>
+<h4>Work with a service from the container, even if its not registered</h4>

 ```php
     Disco::with('class')->method($arg);